List of contemporary accounts of Samuel Johnson's life: Accounts

 Many started to publish various accounts and anecdotes, but Hawkins became the first to publish what could be called a biography.
 In 1791, Boswell was able to publish his own life and used the introduction to attack rival biographies:

 "But what is still worse, there is throughout the whole of it [Hawkin's Life] a dark uncharitable cast, by which the most unfavourable construction is put upon almost every circumstance in the character and conduct of my illustrious friend [Samuel Johnson]; who, I trust, will, be a true and fair delineation, be vindicated both from the injurious misrepresentation of this authour, and from the slighter aspersions of a lady who once lived in great intimacy with him."

 In particular, it was Hawkins and Thrale, in Boswell's mind, were main rivals to "what he considered his domain".

 A Biographical Sketch of Dr Samuel Johnson

 A Biographical Sketch of Dr Samuel Johnson was written by Thomas Tyers for the December 1784 edition of The Gentleman's Magazine.
 It was the first postmortem biography of Johnson.

 Memoirs of the Life and Writing of the Late Dr Samuel Johnson

 Memoirs of the Life and Writing of the Late Dr Samuel Johnson, by William Shaw, was first published in 1785.

 Anecdotes of the late Samuel Johnson

-The Anecdotes of the late Samuel Johnson, LL.D., during the Last Twenty Years of his Life, by Hesther Lynch Piozzi, was first published 26 March 1786.
+The Anecdotes of the late Samuel Johnson, LL.D., during the Last Twenty Years of his Life, by Hester Lynch Piozzi, was first published 26 March 1786.
 It was based on the various notes and anecdotes that Thrale kept in her Thraliana.
 Thrale wrote the work in Italy while she lived there for three years after marrying Gabriel Piozzi.